 A lot of funds are managed by committees.
 Apart from the problems of group-think, investment committees are staffed with people throughout the organisation with different investment approaches, not all of which has shown good historical results.

 Furthermore it may be difficult to tell your boss that his investment idea stinks if you have your bonus discussion later that day.
 This leads to bad and sometimes completely dysfunctional decision making.

 As an investor investing your own money you have none of these problems.

 10. You can concentrate

-If you find a really compelling idea you can choose to invest as large a part of your capital as you feel comfortable with.
+If you find a really good idea you can choose to invest as large a part of your capital as you feel comfortable with.

-Mine is 30, as I feel comfortable with the weighting of each position in my portfolio and I can easily keep track of the number of investments.
+Mine is 30 to 50, as I feel comfortable with the weighting of each position in my portfolio and I can easily keep track of the number of investments.